How to Avoid Common Coloring Mistakes

 Over-blending can muddy colors.
 Try layering lighter colors first, then blend gently with a colorless blender or matching mid-tone.

 Rushing!
 Take your time.
-Test colors first, plan your palette, and don’t worry about perfection and enjoy the process.
+Test colors first, plan your palette, and donβt worry about perfection and enjoy the process.

-Does digital coloring help avoid traditional mistakes?
+Does digital coloring help avoid the usual coloring slip-ups?

 In some ways, yes.
 You can undo, layer and test colors without worrying.
-It’s just another space to relax, experiment and create at your own pace.
+Itβs just another space to relax, experiment and create at your own pace.

 Why do my blended areas look patchy instead of smooth?